Sphingosine-1-Phosphate

 Sphingolipid rheostat

 Sphingosine-1-phosphate operates extra-cellularly as an autocrine agent or second messenger through acting as a ligand for receptors, in this instance five G protein-coupled receptors on cell surfaces that are designated S1PR1 to S1PR5.
-Both sphingosine-1-phosphate and its dihydro analogue bind to them with a high affinity.
+Both sphingosine-1-phosphate and its dihydro analogue bind to them with a high affinity, although the C16 or C20 homologues may not interact in the same way with metabolic consequences.
 These receptors are all differentially expressed and are coupled to one or more further G proteins (Gi, G12/13 and Gq), resulting in multiple different downstream messaging targets.
 In mammals, S1PR1 and S1PR2 are found in all tissues, often located within raft microdomains or caveolae, with S1PR1 (coupled to Gi) usually the most highly expressed.
 S1PR3 is expressed highly in the heart, lung, kidney and spleen and is located in the plasma membrane, while S1PR4 is restricted to blood cells and lymphoid tissues.
 S1PR5 is relatively abundant in brain, skin and natural killer (NK) cells, and it is one of the main regulators of the egress of natural killer cells from both bone marrow and spleen into the blood.

 When activated, each receptor triggers distinctive signalling pathways and cellular responses, some of which can be antagonistic.
 The ligand-receptor interactions are required for the growth of new blood vessels, vascular maturation, cardiac development and immunity, organ morphogenesis, directed cell movement and for the regulation of corticosteroid hormone biosynthesis and function.
 Sphingosine-1-phosphate acts directly on intracellular targets such as histone deacetylase and prohibitin 2 to mediate multiple signalling cascades.